-Office of the Commissioner of Insurance Private Sector Fiscal Analysis for Section Ins 3.455, 3.46, and 3.465 relating to long-term care plans including the plans qualifying for the Wisconsin long-term care insurance partnership program and affecting small business
+SECTION 19.
+These changes will publication, as provided in s.
+227.22(2)(ir • Dated at Madison, Wisconsin, this day of , 2008.
+Sean Dilweg Commissioner for Section Ins 3.455 and 3.46 relating to long-term care plans including the long-term care partnership program and affecting small business